 Chorus 1 (B1)

 The proper hook is the song title, “I want your stupid love, love.”
-Here, the back-to-back repetition of the lyric “love” not only provides the hook with an infectious spin, but it also heightens familiarity with mainstream audiences; from Olivia Newton-John’s 1981 hit Physical (“Let’s get physical, physical”) to Post Malone’s 2018 hit Better Now (“You probably think that you are better now, better now“) and beyond, this kind of in-line back-to-back repetition has been a common thread in many pop hits throughout the ages.
+Here, the back-to-back repetition of the lyric “love” not only provides the hook with an infectious spin, but it also heightens familiarity with mainstream audiences.
+From Olivia Newton-John’s 1981 hit Physical (“Let’s get physical, physical”) to Post Malone’s 2018 hit Better Now (“You probably think that you are better now, better now“) and beyond, this kind of in-line back-to-back repetition has been a common thread in many pop hits throughout the ages.

 Following the proper song title hook, the chorus recycles the processed nonsense vocal hook from the intro, this time presented in a new context as a background vocal to help keep it sounding fresh and engaging.
-Together, these two disparate hooks provide the chorus with an infectious proper/nonsense call-and-response flow, further bolstered by Gaga’s low-level nonsense “oh, oh, oh…” vocal embellishment in the second half of the section.
+Together, these two hooks provide the chorus with an infectious proper/nonsense call-and-response flow, further bolstered by Gaga’s low-level “oh, oh, oh…” vocal embellishment in the second half of the section.

 Verse 2 (A2) – Chorus 3 (B3)